-Through the history, the Turks were expertise in many different fields and cooking is one of them.
-Most of our today cooking techniques are inherited to us from our ancestors.
+Throughout history, the Turks were expertise in many different fields and cooking is one of them.
+Most of today’s Turkish cooking techniques are inherited from our Turkic ancestors.
 Using pit ovens for cooking meat & bread is an ancient cooking technique for Turks since the Great Seljuk Empire period (1037 – 1157 AC).

-During Great Seljuk Empire period, Konya city was the capital city of the empire.
+During the Great Seljuk Empire period, Konya city was the capital city of the empire.
 And it is why ‘Pit Kebab’ and the cooking technique mostly identified with Konya city.
-It is also a very common cooking technique at other cities of Turkey too, especially in Anatolia.
+It is also a very common cooking technique in other cities of Turkey too, especially in Central Anatolia Region cities.

 Where to eat Pit Kebab?

-If you ask me, I would suggest you to try this restaurant.
-Whenever I go to Konya city, I prefer to go this restaurant to eat ‘Pit Kebab’.
-The restaurant name called ‘Kuzucu Ali‘.
+If you ask me, I would suggest you try this restaurant.
+Whenever I go to Konya city, I prefer to go to this restaurant to eat ‘Pit Kebab‘.
+The restaurant’s name called ‘Kuzucu Ali‘.

-Pit Kebab can be also made in the regular kitchen ovens by using a metal baking tray and it takes only minutes to prepare, however the most time is spent while at cooking stage.
+Pit Kebab can be also made in the regular kitchen ovens by using a metal baking tray and it takes only minutes to prepare, however; the cooking stage takes too long.
 One lamb leg cooks for nearly three hours.
-Make sure you’re around to turn the meat frequently, until it cooks well and don’t fall asleep while you are waiting.
+Make sure you’re around to turn the meat frequently until all the parts of the meat cook evenly and do not fall asleep while you are waiting.

 - 1 Leg of lamb